Want to fall in love with Oaxaca as much as I did?

 1. Wander around the Zocalo

 Any trip to a city in Mexico should begin in the Zocalo (Oaxaca’s main square).
 This is the heart and soul of every Mexican city.
+Oaxaca is no exception.

 Around the Zocalo, you’ll always find the oldest and grandest buildings including the main church of the city.
-There will be plenty of benches to sit and watch the city go by, street vendors to buy food or souvenirs from, places to get your shoes shined, and expensive and touristy restaurants to grab an overpriced mean from.
+There will be plenty of benches to sit and watch the city go by, street vendors to buy food and souvenirs from, places to get your shoes shined, and expensive and touristy restaurants to grab an overpriced meal from.
 Someone will always be protesting something or asking you to donate to some cause.
 Locals, tourists, migrants, protestors, young couples, families, and friends all seem to congregate in the Zocalo.

 Grab a cup of hot chocolate

-The best place to watch the world go by is at the reasonably-priced, Restaurante Mayordomo (Google Maps).
-It’s a chain restaurant found all over the city.
-But don’t eat here.
-Instead, just order a traditional Oaxacan hot chocolate and a pastry called pan de muerta (yolk bread).
+However, don’t eat a meal here.
+Instead, just order a traditional Oaxacan hot chocolate drink and a pastry called pan de muerta (yolk bread).
 You’ll be asked whether you want the drink with milk or water.
 The traditional way is with water.
 But milk is also very delicious.

-Souvenir vendors in the Zocalo
+Listen to Music in the Zocalo

-Cathedral of Oaxaca
+Visit the Cathedral of Oaxaca

 The Cathedral is often open to the public, so you can easily have a look inside.